apelegri/wechat-mini-program-wiki/README.md

 ### Mini-program sharing

-Here are practical tips to leverage from mini-program sharing.
+Here are practical tips to enable the mini-program sharing.
 WeChat opens up two ways to share a mini-program:

 ![forwarding opportunity](assets/forward-mp.png)